-Most campus buildings are open Monday through Friday from 7:00 a.m. to 10:30 p.m.
+Typically, campus buildings are open Monday through Friday from 7:00 a.m. to 10:30 p.m.
 Students and staff may be asked to produce identification if there is a question about authorization to be in a specific area on campus.
-Persons who need to be in campus buildings or areas after regular hours should obtain approval from supervisors and notify the LBPD City College Section of their presence during off-hours.
-Students may not use facilities after hours unless supervised by authorized staff.
-Except for scheduled weekend classes, most campus buildings will be locked from 10:30 p.m. on Friday until 7:00 a.m. on Monday.
 Persons entering the campus without lawful business are subject to arrest.
-District custodial staff will unlock doors for weekend classes and for other scheduled events.
 It is the responsibility of those using the facilities to ensure that lights and other electrical equipment are turned off and that doors and windows are closed and locked after use.
-LBPD City College Section officers will patrol and monitor District facilities after hours to ensure they are locked and secure, and will notify appropriate staff of any safety problem or other hazards.
+LBPD City College Section officers will patrol and monitor District facilities after hours to ensure they are locked, secured, and will notify appropriate staff of any safety problem or other hazards.

-Keys and access control devices are provided to staff members by the Facilities Department, on a need-to-enter basis when approved by the appropriate supervisor.
+Keys and access control devices are provided to staff members by the Facilities Department, on a need-to-enter basis, when approved by the appropriate supervisor.
 Lost keys and access control devices must be reported immediately to the supervisor and the Facilities Department.
 Payment for lost keys may be required.
 Keys and access control devices may not be loaned to other staff or to students.
 District safety officers will confiscate any keys in the possession of unauthorized persons.
 District keys may not be duplicated.
 District property may not be removed from District facilities without authorization.

-The personnel of Maintenance and Operations, Custodial, Grounds, Environmental Health and Safety, Parking Services Departments, and LBPD City College Section combine to enhance the safety, security and maintenance of District facilities.
-Maintenance and Operations staff performs routine preventive maintenance programs, including monitoring lighting systems, fire extinguishers and emergency exit signs.
+The personnel of Facilities, Maintenance, and Operations, Custodial, Grounds, Environmental Health and Safety, Parking Services Departments, and LBPD City College Section combine to enhance the safety, security, and maintenance of District facilities.
+Maintenance and Operations staff performs routine preventive maintenance programs, including monitoring lighting systems, fire extinguishers, and emergency exit signs.
 The Grounds Department routinely trims trees and bushes to reduce potential hazards.
-Custodial and security staff secure doors and windows, and perform periodic inspections daily to spot and mitigate safety hazards.
-Life safety, intrusion alarms, and access control systems are installed at various facilities and are monitored and inspected by safety staff and by outside alarm companies.
+Custodial and security staff secure doors and windows, and performs periodic inspections daily, to spot and mitigate safety hazards.
+Life safety, intrusion alarms, and access control systems are installed at various facilities.
+They are monitored and inspected by safety staff and outside alarm companies.